arcanemachine/django-rest-framework/docs/api-guide/authentication.md

         ]
     }

-For more details see the [Django REST framework - Getting started][django-oauth-toolkit-getting-started] documentation.
+For more details see the [Django REST framework - Getting Started][django-oauth-toolkit-getting-started] documentation.

-## Django REST framework OAuth
+## Django REST Framework: OAuth

 The [Django REST framework OAuth][django-rest-framework-oauth] package provides both OAuth1 and OAuth2 support for REST framework.

 This package was previously included directly in the REST framework but is now supported and maintained as a third-party package.

-#### Installation & configuration
+#### Installation & Configuration

 Install the package using `pip`.